-- This topic has 1 reply, 2 voices, and was last updated 1 week, 5 days ago by mwpeters75.
+- This topic has 1 reply, 2 voices, and was last updated 2 years, 10 months ago by Michael.

 All legacy blocks brushed and cleaned.
 Contacts are cleaned as well thanks to the great tutorial.